Avec112/MonkeyScripts/README.md

 Scripts for GreaseMonkey and TamperMonkey

-The only scripts here are for http://www.nordnet.xx (Scandinavia + Finland)
+The only scripts here are for http://www.nordnet.xx (no, se, dk and fi)